likhithasri251104/Rag-and-Endee-Based-Question-Answering-System-/README.md

 This project demonstrates a Retrieval Augmented Generation system using **Endee** as the vector database.

+## How Endee Is Used?
+Endee is the core vector database in this project.

+Stores vector embeddings of document chunks
+Performs fast semantic similarity search
+Returns the most relevant document content for a given query Acts as the retrieval layer for the RAG pipeline
+This demonstrates a real-world use case where vector search is central.

 ## Features
 - Semantic search
 - RAG pipeline